fpillet/NetworkingWorkshopSwiftNIO/ChatServer.md

 Open the `ClientCommandDecoderChannelHandler.swift` file to get going with the incoming data decoder that decodes the contents of an incoming `ByteBuffer` into `ClientCommand` and passes it to the next handler in the pipeline.

-Next, open `ServerMessageEncoderChannelHandler.swift` to code the outgoing handler.
+Next, open `ServerMessageEncoder.swift` to code the outgoing handler.
 Notice that this time, it will adopt the `MessageToByteEncoder` protocol, worth to know about!

 ## Task 4: insert the encoder and decoder handlers in the pipeline